 Hilton Bangalore’s Turkish food competition is more than simply mezze platters

-Curated by way of chef de partie Sedat Hamarat from Conrad Istanbul Bosphorus, the spread showcases the high-quality of Turkish delicacies — kebabs, salads, mezze, bread, and soups.
+Curated by chef de partie Sedat Hamarat from Conrad Istanbul Bosphorus, the spread showcases high-quality Turkish delicacies — kebabs, salads, mezze, bread, and soups.
 We started our meal with the Kisir (Bulgur Salad).
-The Kisir, made with cracked and parboiled wheat, marinated with lime and red chili, and crowned with mint, supplied the suitable establishing for an intricate dinner.
+The Kisir, made with cracked and parboiled wheat, marinated with lime and red chili, and crowned with mint, supplied the suitable establishment for an intricate dinner.
 The citrusy and refreshing flavors have been ideal for the warm nighttime.

 In soup

 We then sampled the Ezogelin Soup — a staple in Turkey made with bulgur and purple lentils.
-The thick and warm broth was the incomplete assessment of the salad.
+The thick and warm broth was an incomplete assessment of the salad.
 The lentils and bulgur had been cooked to perfection, making them feel easy.
 From the kebabs, we attempted the signature chook Turkish Kebab.
-This became a palate pleaser with its juiciness, and the hint of smokiness went nicely with yogurt marination.
-We paired this with flatbread, and the combination becomes apt.
+With its juiciness, this became a palate pleaser, and the hint of smokiness went nicely with yogurt marination.
+We paired this with flatbread, and the combination became apt.

 Pudding alongside

-A meal pageant could be incomplete without a complex dessert menu, and Afiyet Olsun goes past expectations to provide an expansion of genuine desserts.
-From the unfold, we attempted the Tahini Halva and the Cherry Pudding.
+A meal pageant could be incomplete without a complex dessert menu, and Afiyet Olsun goes beyond expectations to provide an expanded selection of genuine desserts.
+From the menu, we attempted the Tahini Halva and the Cherry Pudding.

-The Tahini Halva, made with floor tahini, butter, flour, and sugar, turned into scrumptious.
-The cherry pudding, with its grainy texture and fresh cherry flavor, changed into also enjoyable.
+The Tahini Halva, made with floor tahini, butter, flour, and sugar, became delicious.
+The cherry pudding, with its grainy texture and fresh cherry flavor, also became enjoyable.
 With a combination of true Turkish dishes and a medley of flavors, Afiyet Olsun is certainly worth striving for.

 In the land where the grape is grown

-Urgup is home to the international, prize-winning Turasan Winery, which recently has been making a splash with its annual Wine Festival held each June.
+Urgup is home to the international, prize-winning Turasan Winery, which has recently made a splash with its annual Wine Festival held every June.
 Slowly but surely, Turkey is refining its wine industry and picking up where the Greeks left off when they left the area nearly 85 years ago.
 Turan’s red wines are very nice.
-Try the 2005 Kalecik Karasi, a fruity Pinot style wine perfect for a late afternoon lunch.
+Try the 2005 Kalecik Karasi, a fruity Pinot-style wine perfect for a late afternoon lunch.
 Goreme, don’t miss the Orient Restaurant and its fine collection of local wines and delicious entrees.

 Food can be so much more than calories and nutrition, and it can be a celebration of people, places, things, and experiences.
 It can be the story of someone’s life or the simple delight of sharing a moment with family and friends.
 At Feed the Food, we love food.
 And we want to share it.
 So we create beautiful and creative photo shoots, write engaging stories, and create recipes that make food fun.